sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 ## Running the pipeline

-If you have edited `.gitlab-ci.yml` or any other file in the project, pushing your changes to Gitlab will start the pipeline.
-You can also start the pipeline in Gitlab: navigate to your project, then **CI/CD > Pipelines** and click **Run pipeline**.
+If you have edited `.gitlab-ci.yml` or any other file in the project, pushing your changes to GitLab will start the pipeline.
+You can also start the pipeline in GitLab: navigate to your project, then **CI/CD > Pipelines** and click **Run pipeline**.
 Sit back and relax while the pipeline runs, while keeping an eye on the job log...